Backbase/variants/docs/CONTRIBUTING.md

 ## Creating a Pull Request

-When opening a PR, try to make it's title as meaningfull as possible.
+When opening a PR, try to make its title as meaningful as possible.
 Try to include the issue number when applicable as well.

 The PR description will come with a template that needs to be filled accordingly.
 When a section from the description template is not applicable please leave it with *"Not applicable"* in its content.